MikeSubbotsky/AnkiHelper/README.md

 # AnkiHelper

-AnkiHelper is a custom Chrome extension designed to streamline the creation of Anki flashcards.
-This extension is part of a larger automation pipeline and functions by sending requests to automatically generate flashcards.
-Please note that a specific Anki setup is required for this extension to work properly.
+AnkiHelper is a custom Chrome extension developed to streamline and automate the process of creating Anki flashcards.
+The extension facilitates the generation of word definitions along with examples and automatically creates a corresponding Anki flashcard with a single click.
+The automation pipeline behind this extension is built on the n8n platform.

 ## Screenshots

-Below is an example of a flashcard created using AnkiHelper:
+An example of a flashcard created using AnkiHelper:

 ![Flashcard Example](images/flashcard_example_1.jpg)